-- For students living in dormitories, the housing budget is the actual room expense that the campus charges students. - The Department's financial aid guidelines define the housing budget for students living off campus as 50 percent of the average rent and utility costs for a two-bedroom apartment.
-The FY2008-2009 student budget guideline for housing was \$610.
-Department staff used web research and reports from the Colorado Department of Housing to determine that the fair market rate for a two bedroom apartment in metropolitan areas fell below the FY2008-2009 budget guideline.
-Monthly rent and utilities average \$1117, with half the cost being \$559.
-Therefore, staff recommends no increase to the housing budget guideline for FY2009-2010.
-The rate allows for minimal increases in rent or utilities. - For students living with parents, the FY2008-2009 housing budget guideline was \$206.
-This number has been updated for FY2009-2010 by the amount of the consumer price index (CPI), resulting in a housing budget for students living with parents of \$212.
-The CPI of 2.2% was derived from the December 2008 Colorado Office of State Planning and Budgeting Revenue Forecast.
-The forecasted CPI for CY 2008 is 3.8% and for CY 2009 is 2.2%.
-The average for FY2009-2010 used in these calculations is 3.0%.
+- On Campus: For students living in dormitories, the housing budget is the actual room expense that the campus charges students. - Off Campus: The Department's student budget parameters define the housing budget for students living off campus as 50 percent of the average rent and utility costs for a two-bedroom apartment.
+The FY2010-FY2011 student budget guideline for housing was \$610.
+Department staff used web research and reports from the Colorado Department of Housing to determine that the fair market rate for a two bedroom apartment in metropolitan areas fell below the FY2010-FY2011 budget guideline.
+According to the 2010 Metro Denver Housing Vacancy and Rent Survey, rents have increased slightly but have not returned to 2008 rates.
+Staff recommends an increase based on the projected consumer price index (CPI) of 1.65% for the housing budget guideline for FY2011-2012.
+The rate allows for economic adjustments in rent or utilities. - With Parents: For students living with parents, the FY2010-FY2011 housing budget guideline was \$212.
+Staff recommends an increase to \$215 for FY2011-2012 based on a CPI of 1.65%.
+Staff derived 1.65% from the taking the average of two projections.
+December 2010 Colorado Office of State Planning and Budgeting Revenue Forecast, which projected the CPI for CY 2011 to be 1.6%, and the midyear projection from the U.S. Bureau of Labor Statistics, which set the CPI at 1.7%.